 Spend the evening getting to know Playa del Carmen a little bit.
 Stroll on La Quinta Avenida, the heart of the action in downtown Playa.
 This pedestrian thoroughfare is lined with shops, restaurants, and bars, and presents plenty of people-watching opportunities.

-Be sure to stop at Parque Fundadores to admire the view and catch a performance of the Danza de Los Voladores.
+Stop off at Parque Fundadores to admire the view and catch a performance of the Danza de Los Voladores.
 They perform a traditional dance while swinging upside down in the air, suspended from a pole.
 Don’t forget to tip the dancers a few pesos for their trouble.

 Though the tradition of the Voladores is believed to originate in Veracruz, it’s common to see these performances throughout Mexico.
 The dance is even recognized by UNESCO as an intangible cultural heritage!

-After poking around on La Quinta for a bit, head down the beach to sip cocktails with your toes in the sand.
+After poking around on La Quinta for a bit, head down to the beach to sip cocktails with your toes in the sand.

 Zenzi has live music every night starting a 5 PM, and they have rotating theme nights, including Brazilian night, salsa lessons, and more!